 - Valid Minnesota Fishing Licence with Trout Stamp

-- Refreshments and Snack
+- Refreshments and Snacks

 - Rain Jacket and Sweatshirt (Duluth weather can be cool)